-Ingest data from Apache Kafka and Amazon MSK by API
+Ingest data from Apache Kafka by API

 Prerequisites

-This topic assumes you have an active Apache Kafka instance that is reachable on the public internet or an Amazon MSK instance running in your AWS account.
+Confirm that you have an active Apache Kafka instance that is reachable on the public internet or an Amazon MSK instance running in your AWS account.

 ManageConnections